alexrony21/Business-Email-Verifier/README.md

 | 250,000 | $300  |

 ## Contact
-If you want to purchase please contact me via Telegram: [@alexrony21](https://t.me/alexrony21)
+If you want to purchase please contact me via Telegram: [@thepythoncode97](https://t.me/thepythoncode97)

+## Note:
+This tool is designed for marketers and businesses.
+If you engage in any illegal activities using this tool, the author will not take any responsibility.

 ---